IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

   title: Summary
 prev:
   file: spl-lab-03-analytics
-  title: Lab 3 - Apply advanced analytics
+  title: Part 3 - Apply advanced analytics
 ---

 Prepare for bringing in live streaming data by adding a test for